hbatchen/HS-755HB-MG-Servos/README.md

 2) Controlling with pots / joystic pots

-I'll upload more details and some arduino code later
+I'll upload more details later